 You probably would get better at live video if you were to discipline yourself to actually DO more videos on a more consistent basis.
 But, most people do not get started with recorded video or live video until someone (a coach, mentor, business parter, client) puts a thumb in their back to take the next step.

 Live video presentation skills improve like anything new you try.
 Those skills require guidance, positive reinforcement from others, immediate supportive critique for improvement from trusted observers, and a thumb in the back to get right into producing the next video or live video.

 Options for Live Video Improvement

-Online Toastmasters clubs are emerging, but they’re still following traditional manual objectives for giving speeches to live audiences in the same room.
-There is no formal standards to practice for recorded video and live video specifically.
+- Online Toastmasters Clubs – Virtual Toastmasters clubs are emerging in number, but they’re still following traditional manual objectives for giving speeches to live audiences in the same room.
+Toastmasters has not supplied formal standards to practice for recorded video and live video specifically.
 Plus, Toastmasters (which I’ve been a proud member of for 15 years), is ongoing.
 What if you want to get good at live video in a month or two?

 - Start Your Own Live Video Practice Group – That’s what I did…and it worked!
 From September 2016 through January 2017, I conducted weekly, hour-long, online meetings in a private virtual meeting room.
 I assembled a presentation curriculum and developed more than 50 best practices for live video along the way.
 Together, we practiced our presentation skills and critiqued each other in a supportive environment.
 The drawback to this approach was that “I” was the only one that was required to be present every week.
 On the other hand, one of the biggest benefits was that “I” had to be there every week!
 Presenting on live video, to the point where you actually enjoy it and look forward to it, requires repetition over a period of time.